Grainne10/PFDA-assignments/README.md

 This task took up a lot of time and I found it difficult to resolve some of the tasks or find solutions on the web to create suitable plots.

 ## Requirements
-To install dependencies from a requirements.txt file:
+To review the dependencies please review the requirements.txt file.

-pip install -r requirements.txt

 ## References
 * [CSV Files](https://realpython.com/courses/eading-and-writing-csv-files/) - how to read CSV files into program.